 The storage location matters.
 Make sure the area you choose offers enough protection from the weather, temperatures, and moisture while offering the highest levels of security.

 Let’s go over some common places where people keep their classic cars in the off-season, as well as provide tips on how best to store your car.

 - Brick Garage: Whether attached to your home or as a standalone unit, brick buildings are the best choice.
 They can maintain stable temperatures within moisture-free environments to guard against condensation.

 - Outdoors: If you have no other choice but to store your car outside, there are ways to protect it.
 Buy a car cover designed for your exact type of classic car.
-This will protect it from sunlight, bird droppings, tree sap and moisture.
+This will protect it from pollen, bird droppings, tree sap, and moisture.
 To protect the tires, lift the car off the ground, putting it on bricks or blocks.

-If you see minor rust spots, apply a quality lubricant regularly to the area to prevent the growth of rust or at least slow its progression.
+If you see minor rust spots, apply a quality solution recommended by the vehicle’s manufacturer regularly to the area to prevent the growth of rust or at least slow its progression.

-To ensure your classic Porsche, Mercedes, Jaguar or Volkswagen is road-ready this spring and summer, schedule your appointment by calling us at (214) 800-4571 or making an appointment online.
+To ensure your classic is road-ready or safe for storage, schedule your appointment by calling us at (214) 800-4571 or making an appointment online.
 Remember, regular maintenance is vital for your classic European automobile!